 We are a small company, our officer in charge of technology and staff members in charge of development feel close to each other, we do not have many projects, and the officer in charge of technology understand all the projects well.
 The officer in charge of technology determines the viewpoints for evaluating a deviation from the "common guiding principles" of these guidelines, identify a deviation from each viewpoint regarding all AI system development projects for the staff members in charge of development at a stage as early as practically possible, evaluate impacts caused by the deviation and instruct them to report to the officer in charge of technology.
-The officer in charge of technology evaluates impacts caused by the deviation again based on the reports from the staff members in charge of development, determines if it is reasonable to accept a risk if any and reconsider the way we provide AI if it is considered unreasonable to accept the risk.
+The officer in charge of technology evaluates impacts caused by the deviation again based on the reports from the staff members in charge of development at a meeting attended by staff members other than those in charge of development, determines if it is reasonable to accept a risk if any and reconsider the way we provide AI if it is considered unreasonable to accept the risk.